-A second question we can ask of the aggregate data is, when we fit it to our model by adjusting β and γ , what do the resulting parameters tell us about the degree of base rate neglect and conservatism shown by the population as a whole?
-As Figure 4 makes clear, the best-fit parameters after both five chips and unlimited chips were similar.
+after both five chips and unlimited chips were similar.
 In both cases, they reflect that the aggregate posteriors were best captured assuming people ignore their reported priors completely (i.e., $\beta = 0$) and show a moderate degree of conservatism in updating (i.e., $\gamma < 1$).
-We can understand intuitively why this is the case by comparing the reported posteriors with the predicted posteriors that we would expect from an optimal Bayesian reasoner (grey line, $\beta = \gamma = 1$).
-After five chips, such a reasoner would have a bimodal posterior, which reflects the influence of the prior.
-Similarly, after an unlimited number of chips, the posterior would be broader than we observe.
+We can understand intuitively why this is the case by comparing the reported posteriors with the predicted posteriors that would we would expect from an optimal Bayesian reasoner (grey line, $\beta = \gamma = 1$).
+Such a reasoner would have a more bimodal posterior than we observed, especially after only five chips, which reflects the influence of the prior.